 Bring with you: Packed lunch, water, good shoes, warm clothes, bathing suit and towel.
 The tour includes a fair amount of walking so warm waterproof clothing and good shoes are recommended.

-You have chosen: From Akureyri
+You have selected: From Akureyri

-You have chosen: From Myvatn
+You have selected: From Myvatn

 The crater duet of Askja and Viti are among those things which you have to see to understand.
 Word alone cannot do justice to these places which are so extraordinary to experience - like being on the Moon!